-This Handbook is designed to inform you about how services will be coordinated and delivered, and the purpose behind the First Step Early Learning & Family Support Programs.
+This Handbook is designed to inform you about how services will be coordinated and delivered, and the purpose behind the 1st Step Early Head Start & Children's Learning Programs.

-In order for First Step Early Learning & Family Support Programs to work, there must be communication between the Parent Educator/Service Provider and the parent.
+In order for 1st Step Early Head Start & Children's Learning Programs to work, there must be communication between the Parent Educator and the parent.
 We know that you are the best teacher your child will ever have.
-First Step Early Learning & Family Support Programs is here to assist you with answering questions, addressing concerns and getting the support you need to meet your family's specific needs.
+1st Step Early Head Start & Children's Learning Programs is here to assist you with answering questions, addressing concerns and getting the support you need to meet your family's specific needs.

-If you have any particular questions concerning your participation in our program or any family needs, please refer to this handbook and always feel free to contact your Parent Educator/Service Provider or other program staff.
+If you have any particular questions concerning your participation in our program or any family needs, please refer to this handbook and always feel free to contact your Parent Educator or other program staff.
 We believe that a strong partnership between the program and parents is the key to success.